This privacy statement provides information about the processing and the protection of your personal data.

 6. How do we protect and safeguard your personal data?

-All personal data in electronic format (e-mails, documents, databases, uploaded batches of data, etc.) are stored either on the servers of the European Commission or of its contractor who helps operate this online chat service.
+All personal data in electronic format are stored on the servers of the European Commission.
 All processing operations are carried out pursuant to the Commission Decision (EU, Euratom) 2017/46 of 10 January 2017 on the security of communication and information systems in the European Commission.

 In order to protect your personal data, the Commission has put in place a number of technical and organisational measures in place.
 Technical measures include appropriate actions to address online security, risk of data loss, alteration of data or unauthorised access, taking into consideration the risk presented by the processing and the nature of the personal data being processed.
 Organisational measures include restricting access to the personal data solely to authorised persons with a legitimate need to know for the purposes of this processing operation.